Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 Disciplines usually go from level 0 to level 500, unlocking new recipes with higher levels.
 To see which recipes can be used to increase the level look for colored ones.
 [GW2Crafts](http://gw2crafts.net/) can be used in order to calculate the best way to level a profession.

 > Recipes can be found everywhere in the world as loot or from vendors.
+Besides that you can also unlock them in the discovery tab.
 You do NOT have to worry about unlocking it with the right character as recipes get unlocked for your entire account.

 ## 9.3 Chat commands